 Buttermilk

-- 2 teaspoon apple cider vinegar or white distilled vinegar or fresh lemon juice
+- 2 teaspoons apple cider vinegar [or white distilled vinegar or fresh lemon juice]

 Cake:

-- 1 tablespoon ginger powder use a heaped tablespoon [e.g. don't level out the ginger across the top]
+- 1 tablespoon ground ginger [use a heaped tablespoon, e.g. don't level out the ginger across the top of the spoon]

-- 170 grams golden syrup or light corn syrup
+- 170 grams golden syrup [or light molasses]

 Icing: